Suspect in custody after 6 killed, dozens wounded in mass shooting at Highland Park July 4th parade

 Police would not say what specific information led them to identify Crimo as the suspect.

-Jogmen said police are following up on multiple tips about the shooting, and asked anyone with information to call 1-800-CALL-FBI.
+Jogmen said police are following up on multiple tips about the shooting.

 Authorities earlier surrounded Crimo's family home in Highwood, just north of Highland Park, as they searched for him.